In a plush green yard in West Friendship, flat gray stones form a walkway and are neatly piled into small walls around a garden of bushes and flowers.

 "It's the combination of the people wanting to use their leisure time in other ways and the fact that the economy has been so good," said Bonnie Van Fleet, spokeswoman for the 2,000-member Associated Landscape Contractors of America, or ALCA, one of the organizations that sponsored the poll.

 But while the Gallup survey says the average amount that Americans spent on lawn care dipped from $855 in 1998 to $660 last year, some Howard County landscapers say they're getting more expensive projects than in years past.
-The prices they quote for those projects fall well above the national average.
+And the prices they quote for those projects fall well above the national average.

 "It's very inclusive - not just plants anymore," Cahill said.

-Cahill, whose business was based in Howard County for 25 years before moving to Montgomery County a year and a half ago, has seen substantial growth in the industry during the past four years - in the number of yards he's landscaping and how elaborate they've become.
+Cahill, whose business was based in Howard County for 25 years before moving to Montgomery County a year and a half ago, has seen substantial growth in the industry during the past four years - both in the number of yards he's landscaping and how elaborate they've become.

 "We're just not seeing quantity, we're seeing higher quality within that quantity," he said.
 "It's definitely today an architecture extension of the home."